 Social enterprises, nonprofits, and impact investors all share one mission: driving positive impact.
-Can impact organizations reinforce racial inequalities in the communities they serve, doing more damage than good?
+Can impact organizations reinforce racial inequalities in their communities, doing more damage than good?
 The short answer is yes.
-This article talks about the challenge of diversity and inclusion within the social impact field and what organizations must do about it.
+This article discusses the challenge of diversity and inclusion within the social impact field and what organizations must do about it.

 - Diversity, Inclusion, and Impact